Photo courtesy of

 Brush prepared potatoes with 2 tablespoons melted butter

 aluminum foil and bake an additional 15 minutes until they turn crispy and the flesh is soft.
-Remove from the oven.
+Potatoes are done when the internal temperature registers approximately 200 degrees

 To serve, drizzle with remaining 2 tablespoons melted butter and sprinkle minced parsley over the tops of the baked potatoes.